openziti/ziti-sdk-jvm/samples/ziti-jdbc-spring-jpa/README.md

 }
 ```

 Next up is a JPA repository for the `Greeting` entity.
-Create this file in `src/main/java/com/example/restservice`
+Create this class next to `Greeting` in `src/main/java/com/exercise/restservice`

 ```java
 @RepositoryRestResource(collectionResourceRel = "greetings", path = "greetings")